LiskHQ/lisk-docs/docs/building-on-lisk/using-oracle-data/redstone-push.md

 ---
-title: ...with Redstone (Push)
+title: ...with RedStone (Push)
 slug: /building-on-lisk/using-oracle-data/redstone-push
-description: A guide on using Redstone Push to access real-world data such as asset prices, directly from your smart contracts on the Lisk blockchain.
+description: A guide on using RedStone Push to access real-world data such as asset prices, directly from your smart contracts on the Lisk blockchain.
 keywords: [
     Oracle
     Oracles,
-    Redstone,
+    RedStone,
     price feeds,
     data feeds,
     smart contract,